Ava Max: Artistry and influences

-Max has been labeled as a pop dance-pop, electropop, singer, whose music often contains interpolations from previous songs.
+Max has been labeled as a pop, dance-pop, and electropop singer, whose music often contains interpolations from previous songs.
 She has been compared to contemporary artists such as Sia, Lady Gaga, Bebe Rexha, Sigrid and Dua Lipa.
 Max grew up listening to artists including Alicia Keys, Norah Jones, Celine Dion, Aretha Franklin, Fugees, Mariah Carey and Whitney Houston.
-She also cited Beyoncé, Madonna, Gwen Stefani, Fergie, Britney Spears, Christina Aguilera and Gaga as some of her influences.
+She also cited Beyoncé, Madonna, Gwen Stefani, Fergie, Britney Spears, Christina Aguilera, and Gaga as some of her influences.
 Max stated that Carey was the biggest influence on Heaven & Hell and recalled how she grew up listening to her music on loop, such as "Vision of Love".

 Public image

 It was funny, 'cause I was actually experimenting with different haircuts and colors, pink hair, blue hair, all that kind of stuff.
 Nothing felt like me.
 One day I cut my hair, my actual hair, cut it on the right side, and I remember I had something in the oven; I think they were chocolate-chip cookies.
 And I run downstairs without cutting the other side.
 I run downstairs, and then I'm like, 'Oh my God, [the cookies] almost burnt.'
 As I'm going [back] upstairs, I see in the mirror my reflection and the haircut, and...I literally tilted my head, like, why does this feel like me?
 It felt like me, like I had found myself.